vector-index-bench/vibe/README.md

 ### Results

-The current VIBE results can be viewed at: https://vector-index-bench.github.io
+The current VIBE results can be viewed on our website:

+https://vector-index-bench.github.io

+The website also features several other tools and visualizations to explore the results.

 ### Credits